ambuj-1211/smart-news-website/README.md

     Run the following: `python3 predictor.py 'text-to-be-predicted-comes-here-in-string-quotes-as-an-arg'`

-The trained model and state dict can be found here inside this directory: https://drive.google.com/drive/folders/1clx3oHXQzJ9boJB0F_AvCCSecboCkutR?usp=sharing
+The trained model, state dict and other data can be found here inside this directory: https://drive.google.com/drive/folders/1clx3oHXQzJ9boJB0F_AvCCSecboCkutR?usp=sharing